codingteam/emulsion/README.md

 Build
 -----

-Install [.NET SDK][dotnet-sdk] 6.0 or newer for your platform, then
+Install [.NET SDK][dotnet] 6.0 or newer for your platform, then run:
-run:

 ```console
 $ dotnet build